 <a> tag is commonly used in HTML to define a URL/link.
 For example, consider the following line of code.

-You can see that there is a href attribute (href coming from the Hypertext REFerence) is used and that the value of that attribute is the web address of Point Jupiter’s homepage.
+You can see that there is a href attribute (href coming from the Hypertext REFerence) that is used and that the value of that attribute is the web address of Point Jupiter’s homepage.
 What follows is the text that is displayed to you as a user.
 Depending on your CSS and browser, this text might be underlined, colored differently, or both.

 Anchor tag can have many different attributes – one of them being rel (rel coming from RELationship).
 The key topic of this blog post is about noopener, noreferrer, and nofollow – all three of them being the values of rel attribute.